tomvit/vitvar.com/content/post/2022/inline-swimlanes-io-code-hugo.md

 disqus: true
 ---

 I often need to embed a simple sequence diagram into a page and I came across [swimlanes.io](https://swimlanes.io) which does exactly what I need.
 You can define a sequence diagram, download an image or embed a diagram into a page.
-I like the simplicity of it, however, I sometimes need to make a slight modifications to my sequence diagram, for example, highlighting a specific part of it by changing a color of a line, etc. And I want to write a code of my sequence diagram directly in Hugo's page without going to swimlanes.io to change it.
+I like the simplicity of it, however, I sometimes need to make a slight modifications to my sequence diagram, for example, to highlight a specific part of it by changing a color of a line, etc. And I want to write a code of my sequence diagram directly in Hugo's page without going to swimlanes.io to change it.

 To do this, I developed a [Hugo shortcode for swimlanes](https://github.com/tomvit/vitvar.com/blob/master/themes/curvytech/layouts/shortcodes/swimlanes.html) and slightly altered [the swimlanes code](https://github.com/tomvit/vitvar.com/tree/master/themes/curvytech/static/swimlanes) to be able to embed a diagram using a base64 string.
 I also modified the diagram style to match my Hugo theme.